alexander-kastil/az-cloud-native/labs/lab-05/solution/readme.md

 ## Task Implement CQRS

+>Note: Some functionality is outsourced to the [food-app-common](./food-app-common/) class library to avoid code duplication.

 - Open [order-service-cqrs](./order-service/) in a new VS Code instance.

 - Make sure you copied the correct settings to `appsettings.json`